Moltino/Moltino/README.md

 <p><b> MOLTINO </b> is a versatile family of modular input/output (I/O) devices designed for measurement, control, and monitoring in industrial, academic, and development environments.
 It is a documented hardware platform with publicly available schematics to support firmware creation and system integration.
 Users are encouraged to develop their own firmware and applications tailored to specific use cases.
-The system is compatible with a wide range of Arduino Uno form factor controllers, including AVR, STM32, ESP32, and RP2040 boards, offering flexibility and scalability across different performance needs.<br>
+The system is compatible with a wide range of Arduino Uno form factor controllers, including AVR, STM32, ESP32, RP2040, among others, offering flexibility and scalability for different performance needs.
+These platforms also enable the integration of additional features such as wireless communication (Wi-Fi, Bluetooth), real-time clock (RTC), external storage, or advanced processing capabilities, significantly expanding the development possibilities depending on the project.<br>
 <b> MOLTINO </b> is committed to fostering openness and collaboration while ensuring commercial viability and product reliability.</p><hr>
 <p><lh><u><b>Main features <b>MOLTINO</b> 4x4 renaissance:</b></u></lh>
 <ul><li>4 0-10V analog inputs (16bit resolution)</li>